-markets, ultimately raising borrowing costs and undermining the program's policy goal."29

-In contrast, in their deliberations about QE4, Federal Reserve officials apparently concluded that the program would not be constrained by concerns about how the Fed's dominance in holding particular securities might have adverse effects on market functioning.
+among market participants, leading to diminished liquidity and price discovery.
+A significant deterioration in liquidity could lead investors to demand a premium for transacting in these markets, ultimately raising borrowing costs and undermining the program's policy goal."
+In contrast, in characterizing the deliberations about QE4, the FOMC minutes do not indicate that policymakers expressed any concerns about whether the Federal Reserve's increased dominance in holding particular securities might have adverse effects on market functioning.

 Indeed, as shown in Table 2, QE4 markedly increased the Fed's footprint in the Treasury market.
 The SOMA now holds nearly 30% of the outstanding stock of Treasury notes and bonds, with a correspondingly high proportion of nearly every individual security.
-Moreover, its footprint is even larger at the higher end of the maturity spectrum; for Treasuries with terms of 10 years or more, the SOMA now holds than 25% of almost every CUSIP, and it holds more than 60% of the total outstanding issuance of a large fraction of such CUSIPs.
+Moreover, its footprint is even larger at the higher end of the maturity spectrum; for Treasuries with terms of 10 years or more, the SOMA now holds more than 25% of almost every CUSIP, and it holds more than 60% of the total outstanding issuance of a large fraction of such CUSIPs.

 Ironically, while the Federal Reserve initiated QE4 to foster market liquidity, its increasingly dominant footprint in the Treasury market may have been counterproductive.
-Indeed, this program could be viewed as the latest instance in a sequence of policy actions that have exacerbated market dysfunctions and hence laid the groundwork for further intervention.30
+Indeed, this program could be viewed as the latest instance in a sequence of policy actions that have exacerbated market dysfunctions and hence laid the groundwork for further intervention.31